X-TIME: An in-memory engine for accelerating machine learning on tabular data with CAMs: INTRODUCTION

-One promising new architectural approach for improving tree-based model inference is in-memory, or \textit{in situ}\cite{shafiee_isaac_2016,feinberg_analog_2021}, computing, where data are stored and processed in the same location.
-This approach eliminates access, transfer, and processing of data in a separate compute unit~\cite{ielmini_-memory_2018,zidan_future_2018}, limiting memory accesses and reducing latency.
-In this work, we propose to leverage analog arrays of resistive memory devices, also called RRAM or memristors, in an in-memory architecture to accelerate tree-based models.
-Previous research has shown that these devices can efficiently perform multiplication and other matrix algebraic functions in crossbar architectures~\cite{hu_dot-product_2016,shafiee_isaac_2016,sun_solving_2019,challapalle_gaas-x_2020,feinberg_analog_2021}.
+One promising new architectural approach for improving tree-based model inference is in-memory computing, where data are stored and processed in the same location.
+This approach eliminates access, transfer, and processing of data in a separate compute unit~\cite{zidan_future_2018}, reducing latency.
+Previous research has shown that multiplication functions can efficiently be performed in crossbar architectures~\cite{shafiee_isaac_2016}.
 However, crossbar architectures are limited to matrix operations, which are not useful for inference on tree-based models.
-Another class of in-memory computing primitives is Content Addressable Memories (CAMs)~\cite{pagiamtzis_content-addressable_2006,graves_-memory_2022}, high-speed and highly-parallel circuits that search for a given input in a table of stored words and return the matched search input's location.
-Conventional CAMs use SRAM, resulting in a large bit-cell unit (12-16 transistors) to perform fast lookups of input data.
-A variety of computing tasks have been demonstrated with lower power resistive-memory-based CAMs, such as associative computing~\cite{guo_resistive_2011,guo_ac-dimm_2013,zha_hyper-ap_2020} and finite state automata~\cite{graves_memristor_2019,huang_cama_2022}.
-More recently, analog CAMs have been proposed~\cite{li_analog_2020} which leverage the analog states in memristor devices.
-An analog CAM cell performs \textit{in situ} comparisons of stored (analog) ranges with (analog) inputs, by computing if the input is within the range.
-Effectively, analog CAM arrays perform a massively parallel comparison between an input vector of analog values and stored words of analog ranges.
-Given that DTs are a set of conditional branches, analog CAMs naturally map DTs and perform highly parallel inference of decision forests~\cite{pedretti_tree-based_2021}.
-Previous work showed the potential of this approach but was limited to component level estimation, to 4-bit precision, and random forest models~\cite{pedretti_tree-based_2021}.
+Another class of in-memory computing primitives is Content Addressable Memories (CAMs)~\cite{pagiamtzis_content-addressable_2006,graves_-memory_2022}, high-speed and highly parallel circuits that search for a given input in a table of stored words and return the matched search input's location.
+CAMs use relatively cheap peripherals, e.g. sense amplifier circuits rather than expensive ADCs required by crossbar arrays for in-memory computing operations.
+More recently, analog CAMs have been proposed~\cite{li_analog_cam_2020} which leverage the analog states in resistive switching memories (RRAM) \cite{ielmini_resistive_2016}.
+An analog CAM performs the comparisons of stored (analog) ranges with (analog) inputs, by computing if the input is within the range.
+Given that DTs are a set of conditional branches, analog CAMs naturally map DTs and perform highly parallel inference of decision forests~\cite{pedretti_tree-based_2021,yin2024deep}.
+Our previous work showed the potential of this approach but was limited to component-level estimation, 4-bit precision, and random forest models~\cite{pedretti_tree-based_2021}, \ul{while the full architecture study in this work - which includes designs for higher precision Analog CAM operation, study of peripheral circuits and builds in support for multiple ML models convincingly demonstrates the feasibility of the initial concept.}